gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-09-early-computer-art-by-barbara-nessim.md

 - [BYTE magazine, Vol. 08, No. 07 - Videotex (July 1983)](https://drive.google.com/file/d/12QcmZ0Z0srtZBkNTvh5p36En71lSUOXi/view) 49 pages on Videotex and NAPLPS graphics.
 Excerpted PDF provided by the [Telidon Art Project](https://sites.google.com/view/telidonartproject/).
 Full magazine available at [archive.org](https://archive.org/details/byte-magazine-1983-07-rescan/page/n85/mode/2up).
 - Video: [Face To Face (1984)](https://www.youtube.com/watch?v=vAKWR2b6yB8) a video made to document her work on the last night of her residency at Time Life, featuring the images loading and displaying in real-time.
 Very cool!
 - [Innovators of American Illustration (1986)](https://archive.org/details/innovatorsofamer0000unse_v4p1/page/122/mode/2up) an interview by *Steven Heller*.
+- [PC Computing Magazine (1988)](https://archive.org/details/PC_Computing_1988_10/page/n101/mode/2up) "The Art of Barbara Nessim" by *Carol Olsen Day*.
 - [The Education of an Illustrator (2000)](https://archive.org/details/isbn_9781581150759/page/8/mode/2up) an essay by *Barbara Nessim* on her thinking and process as an illustrator.
 - [Digital Creativity: Techniques for Digital Media and the Internet (2001)](https://archive.org/details/digitalcreativit0000wand/page/76/mode/2up) a short interview by *Bruce Wands* with details about her process.
 - [BCS: An artful life (2014)](https://www.bcs.org/articles-opinion-and-research/an-artful-life/) profile by *Catherine Mason*, with details about the system and how images were output.
 - [Communication Arts: Barbara Nessim (2014)](https://www.commarts.com/columns/barbara-nessim) interview by *Anne Telford* where Barbara speaks about archiving and keeping her work fresh.
 - [BGC Craft, Art & Design Oral History Project (2014)](https://bgccraftartdesign.org/items/show/29) **Essential reading.** A great, long interview by *Emily Banas*.
 Barbara talks about her use of the IPS-2, Apple Macintosh, and Commodore Amiga.
+- Video/Presentation: [Barbara Nessim: From There to Here (2014)](https://youtu.be/--BAMGqbb8c?t=1115) **Essential viewing.** Barbara talks about her work as a pioneer in using computer technology to make art.
+Featuring work done on a Japanese NEC PC-100 and Commodore Amiga.
 - Video: [The Lost Art of Canada's Doomed Pre-Internet Web (2015)](https://www.youtube.com/watch?v=vjMUe7hkwRs) *Motherboard* video about the Telidon/NAPLPS system, including footage of some cool art created using it.
 - Video: [SVA Career Development presents: Gloria Steinem and Barbara Nessim: In Conversation (2018)](https://www.youtube.com/watch?v=skHHummCJY4) an evening of conversation featuring Gloria Steinem and Barbara Nessim as they discuss their lives as pioneering young women starting their careers in New York City.
 - Audio: [The Illustration Department: Barbara Nessim (2021)](https://illustrationdept.com/podcast/barbara-nessim-talks-to-giuseppe-castellano) talks to *Giuseppe Castellano* about the early days of her illustrious career.